-HPAEC are human pulmonary artery endothelial cells.
-Each vial of this product contains $>5 \times 10^5$ viable cells that are cryopreserved at the end of the tertiary culture stage in a medium containing 10% DMSO.
-Each lot of cells is tested using immunohistochemical methods for the presence of von Willebrand factor (vWf) and CD31 antigen and for the absence of α -actin.
+HUVECp are human umbilical vein endothelial cells pooled from multiple isolates.
+Each vial of this product contains either $\geq 5 \times 10^5$ cells (Cat. no. C-015-5C) or $\geq 1 \times 10^6$ cells (Cat. no. C-015-10C) that have been cryopreserved at the end of the primary culture stage in a medium containing 10% DMSO.
+Each lot of cells is tested using immunohistochemical methods for the presence of von Willebrand factor (vWf) and CD31 antigen, and for the absence of α-actin.
 The uptake of Dil-Ac-LDL is also confirmed.
 An independent laboratory tests the cells for the presence of mycoplasma, Hepatitis B, Hepatitis C, and HIV-1 viruses.
 These agents were not detected.
 In our laboratory, each lot of cells is performance tested by culturing the cells through multiple passages in Medium 200 supplemented with Low Serum Growth Supplement (LSGS) in the absence of antibiotics and antimycotics.
 During this culture period, no contamination by bacteria, yeast, or fungi was detected.
-Upon thawing, the cells are guaranteed to be >70% viable and to have a potential of >16 population doublings when handled according to the directions provided in this document.
+Upon thawing, the cells are guaranteed to be >70% viable, and to have a potential of >16 population doublings when handled according to the directions provided in this document.
 For recommended precautions to be taken when handling human cells, please read the caution statement.